 In the best of times, New South Wales (NSW) Health Pathology, a statewide clinical service, has a complex mission.
 Formed in 2014, the department supports the critically ill, protects public health, analyzes health data, and supports the state across a suite of functions, including crime-solving.
 More than half the population of the state has used their services in the last year, including 70% of medical decisions.

 Amanda says her career began when she got a microscope at the age of eight.
-“But really, the majority of my background of my experience has been in clinical trials.”
+“But really, the majority of the background of my experience has been in clinical trials.”
 She found that clinical trials helped her grapple with her role.
 “I started right at the bottom as a clinical trials associate and moved into more business development roles.”

 Innovative From Go

-Natasha says that she was an “ambitious, nerdy” student, captain of her public speaking team, and that inspired her towards a career working with people.
+Natasha says that she was an “ambitious, nerdy” student, and captain of her public speaking team, and that inspired her towards a career working with people.
 She first joined the NSW team in 2017, building on her studies of health management.
 She started in marketing, but she quickly moved into training and development.

-This variety of personal experience has translated into its approach to innovation.
+This variety of personal experiences has translated into its approach to innovation.
 “When I think of innovation, it’s very broad,” Amanda explains.
 “It’s not just about scientific or background research, even though that’s my skill set.
-We like to use the words that fresh thinking creates value.”
+We like to use the words fresh thinking creates value.”
 That definition came from the Australian government’s innovation initiative, but it applies heavily, Amanda notes, to how they approach innovation.

 Innovation Is For Everyone

 “Anyone can be innovative,” Natasha follows up.
 She explains with an example of their courier network.
 She notes that they may have worked as drivers in other contexts, such as taxis, “and they may have ideas to improve our courier service, based on the experiences that they’ve had.”
-It doesn’t matter if it’s not seen as “innovative” to a taxi company, she notes.
+It doesn’t matter if it’s not seen as “innovative” by a taxi company, she notes.
 What matters is that it hasn’t been applied to the NSW Health Pathology team.

 That attitude drove their approach when they took over a whole organizational innovation initiative.
 “We have 4,500 staff spread across 800,000 square kilometers,” Amanda notes.
-“They all have great experience that can lead to some great change.”
+“They all have a great experience that can lead to some great change.”